 *Not everyone adds scallions to colcannon, but they do add something, in my opinion.

 Peel and put them in a pot to boil.

-While the potatoes are cooking, remove the core from the cabbage, slice the leaves thinly, and put into a large saucepan.
+While the potatoes are cooking, remove the core from the cabbage, slice the leaves thinly, and put them into a large saucepan.

 Cover with boiling water from the kettle and keep at a slow rolling boil until the cabbage is just wilted and has turned a darker green.